 Many cetaceans (whales and dolphins) forage and travel in the pelagic zone.
 Baleen whales conduct long-distance migrations between feeding and breeding waters, some of which include extensive time far out to sea.
 One example is the epic treks of North Pacific humpback whales between Japan or Hawaii and the North American west coast.

-Adding to the species diversity in the pelagic zone are several distinct types of orcas are little-known “offshore” killer whales that seem to prey heavily on sharks.
-Some marine mammals -- notably the sperm whale, beaked whales and elephant seals -- are capable of diving to great depths well beyond 1,000 meters (620 feet).
+Adding to the species diversity in the pelagic zone are several distinct types of orcas, including little-known “offshore” killer whales that seem to prey heavily on sharks.
+Amazingly, some marine mammals that frequent the pelagic zone - notably the sperm whale, beaked whales and elephant seals - are capable of diving to great depths well beyond 1,000 meters (620 feet).

-A plethora of squid species help compose the pelagic food web, functioning both as active hunters in their own right and as prey for numerous fish, birds and marine mammals.
+A plethora of squid species help compose the pelagic zone food web, functioning both as active hunters in their own right and as prey for numerous fish, birds and marine mammals.
 Among the most formidable is the Humboldt squid, which may weigh 50 kilograms (110 lbs.).
 Numerous jellyfish also passively ride pelagic currents, including the notorious Portuguese man o’ war, which also can sail by virtue of a specialized, wind-catching structure called a pneumatophore.

 - ReefQuest Centre for Shark Research: How Fast Can a Shark Swim?

 - Tuna Research and Conservation Center: Billfish Tagging